 Agios Giordo town and beach.

-Corfu was once supposed to be one of Greece’s most beautiful islands, but a rash of unsubtle overdevelopment soon put paid to that; Kavos, Ipsos and Sidhari are neon-lit, raucous examples of good gone bad.
+Corfu was once supposed to be one of the most beautiful Greek Islands, but a rash of unsubtle overdevelopment soon put paid to that; Kavos, Ipsos and Sidhari are neon-lit, raucous examples of good gone bad.

 However, northern parts of the island still have some charm and excellent beaches.
 Aghios Georgios North is a secluded resort on the northwest coast, off the usual tourist route, with soft golden sands in a huge bay.
 Over in the northeast there is a cluster of restrained, comfortable fishing villages with good adjacent beaches, such as Kassiopi and Agios Stefanos.
 The best beach in the area is Kerasia, a long, quiet and very clean bay, with just one perfect taverna.
 It’s a couple of miles south of Agios Stefanos.

 Zante is relaxing, peaceful, typically Greek, with friendly locals.
 The beach in Vasilikos is the best in the island, a long stretch of sand with secluded coves, 16kms from the airport.
 There are a few hotels and basic self catering places, and good traditional restaurants, but they may require a long walk to get there, so your own transport is advisable.

 For watersports, go to Mavratzis, Banana or St. Nicolas beaches, or Mare for snorkelling.
 There is also an interesting place called Shipwreck beach, which can be reached only by boat.

 Just fours hours drive north of Athens and on the mainland is this fairly tourist-free yet primitive, attractive area of hidden rocky coves, sandy beaches with shallow, sheltered kid-friendly waters (on the west coast), terrific walks, remote villages and no international hotels.
 The east and wilder coast of Pelion is even less visited and more dramatic.